 CLARK, NJ - There were no boxes to pack, no yard sales, no moving trucks and only a forwarding URL address as Arthur L. Johnson High School’s newspaper moved to its newest home on TAPinto Clark.

 The Crusader Today – ALJ Student News is now exclusively featured in its own section on TAPinto Clark.
-This move was made possible through the sponsorship of CityMD.
-A full service urgent care facility with 100 locations in the NY and NJ area.
+This move was made possible through the sponsorship of CityMD, a full service urgent care facility with 100 locations in New York and New Jersey.
 CityMD opened locally in the Clark Commons in 2017.

 CityMD was recognized for their generosity at the last Board of Education meeting.
 Superintendent Ed Grande and BOE President Jill Curran thanked Ross Newhouse, Community Outreach Representative of City MD on behalf of the school district and the students and presented him with a certificate of recognition.